Ayin (AYIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ayin Historical Price

-According to the latest data gathered on Ayin live price page, the current price of Ayin is 0.252993USD.
-The circulating supply of Ayin(AYIN) is 1.69M AYIN , giving it a market capitalization of $426.41K.
+According to the latest data gathered on Ayin live price page, the current price of Ayin is 0.253573USD.
+The circulating supply of Ayin(AYIN) is 1.69M AYIN , giving it a market capitalization of $427.40K.

 The Ayin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AYIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.